ashwinkachhara/DB-Tool/README.md

 -Some errors due to name spelling differences in the webpage and in the resume

 Correctly matching about 70% of the cases

+Future Work
+- Rather than matching, just sort and group resumes and present in a user-friendly format (HTML file, perhaps)